jcrd/iniq/README.md

   -f FORMAT   Print output according to FORMAT
                 where %s = section, %k = key, %v = value -o          Output sections, keys, and values
+  -O FILTER   Output according to FILTER
-  -v          Show version
+                where FILTER is a comma-separated list of keys -v          Show version
 ```